minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 = Introduction <intro>
-The United States has seen a dramatic increase in wealth and income gaps in recent decades, with the wealthy and powerful seeking to shape the political environment @skocpol2016koch, alongside the bipartisan system becoming more polarised @polarisation.
+The United States has seen a dramatic increase in wealth and income gaps in recent decades, with the wealthy and powerful seeking to shape the political environment @skocpol2016koch, alongside the Two-Party system becoming more polarised @polarisation.
 The public's perceptions mirror these trends: 84 percent of US residents think that money influences politics excessively and express a desire to see changes made to the campaign finance system to lessen the influence of wealthy donors @bonica[p.~1].

-The brothers David and Charles Koch, are one of the most influential donors who have a multifaceted approach when it comes to their involvement in US politics.
+But how do campaign donors influence politics?
+The prime example is the brothers David and Charles Koch, are one of the most influential donors who have a multifaceted approach when it comes to their involvement in US politics.
 On the one hand, they shape the mindset of the US population through organised groups, think-tanks and networks of other mega-donors with similar political and